 It’s inexpensive: If gear and lift-ticket prices for skiing and snowboarding give you pause, you’ll be happy to know that snowshoeing is affordably priced.
 Your required gear includes snowshoes and appropriate attire; poles are also recommended, but not required.
 If you want to try before you buy, REI Co-op stores around the country can rent you snowshoes and poles.

-It requires only a few basic techniques: Few outdoor activities are as beginner-friendly.
-Getting started snowshoeing is easy: If you can walk, you can snowshoe.
+It requires only a few basic techniques: Few outdoor activities are as beginner friendly.
 If you plan to venture off easy trails, you’ll need to learn how to go up and down hills, traverse slopes, use your poles, how to get up after you fall in deep snow and how to avoid and prepare for avalanches.
-Taking a class or going on a tour is a great way to learn these concepts.
+Taking a class or going on a tour can offer great opportunities to learn these concepts.

 Sign up for a Snowshoe Tour or Class